brentmfoster/feature_select/README.md

 ### *Installation*
 In your terminal, create feature_select directory (or a name of your choice).
 CD to that directory and run the following:
 - uv init --bare
-- uv add jupyterlab numpy pandas scikit-learn seaborn umap-learn (check the requirements.txt file for dependency versions).
+- uv add jupyterlab numpy pandas scikit-learn seaborn umap-learn (check the requirements.txt file for dependency versions)
-- python files can be run from the Jupyter Lab terminal
+- python files can be run from the Jupyter Lab terminal or from your own terminal

 #### Please note that the script may take a few minutes to run.